diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ### Creating our first project

 Now we need to choose a place to create our project.
-In this example, I'll create the project in my **Documents** folder but you can create your project whatever you want.
+In this example, I'll create the project in my **Documents** folder, but you can create your project whatever you want.

 Considering that you already are in **Documents** folder or in the folder that you choose.
 ```bash